 - Remove all ten transmission oil pan bolts.
 Oil may still be in the oil pan; therefore, be cautious when you take it off.

-- On 4Matic models, you will need to remove the transmission mount to drop the transmission fluid pan.
+- On 4Matic models, you must remove the transmission mount to drop the transmission fluid pan.

 - Next, you need to install the oil pan.
 Before you place the oil pan on the vehicle, check the position of the overflow pipe.
 Make sure it is pushed all the way in.
 Also, the overflow pipe should be set to position 1.
 This is the highest position and allows the pan to be filled with fluid without the fluid coming out.